Young 5s

 - Able to identify several letters, letter sounds, shapes, and colors.

-For more information, please contact Kelly Shene at shene@appublicschools.com or 313-827-1154
+For more information, please contact Mary Kennedy at Kennedyma@appublicschools.com or 313-827-1154

 WHAT OUR PARENTS ARE SAYING!